Tracking your net worth is a powerful exercise.

 To track your net worth, you’ll need to subtract your liabilities from your assets.

-To help you start tracking your net worth and improve your financial health, we’ve rounded up six of the best, free net worth spreadsheets on the web.
+To help you start tracking your net worth and improve your financial health, we’ve rounded up six of the best, free net worth spreadsheets you can download today.

-1 – Net Worth Template For Google Sheets
+1 – Net Worth Spreadsheet For Google Sheets

-Because this template is powered by Tiller Money Feeds, it can automatically pull up each credit card and investment account, with the sheet populating real-time data.
+Because this template is powered by Tiller Money Feeds, it automatically pulls in your daily bank, credit card, mortgage, loan, brokerage, and other balances.

 You’ll easily be able to view all your assets and liabilities in one place, along with how much your total net worth has changed over time, complete with a graph.